-Settlement agreements are a common method of ending the employment relationship and it is a record in writing of the terms of any settlement reached between the parties.
-There may have been a dispute or ongoing claim a the employment tribunal that the parties wish to resolve by way of a settlement agreement or that as an employer you are considering making an enhanced payment to an employee and wish to protect your position.
+Settlement agreements remain a common method of ending the employment relationship and it is a record in writing of the terms of any settlement reached between the parties.

 A settlement agreement will typically cover such key matters as:

-For a settlement agreement to be binding, the individual who is entering into the agreement will be required to take legal advice on the terms and effect of the agreement.
-It is common practice for the employer to make a contribution towards the employees cost.
+Yes, for a settlement agreement to be binding, the individual who is entering into the agreement will be required to seek legal advice on the terms and effect of the agreement.
+It is common practice for the employer to contribute towards the employee’s cost.

 Employers are able to have a ‘protected conversation’ in which to discuss an offer which an employer may wish to make to an employee without the risk that the ‘protected conversation’ is subsequently referred by the employee should a claim for unfair dismissal be issued later down the line.

 For example, an employer may consider having a ‘protected conversation’ with an employee who is currently going through a redundancy, misconduct or capability process putting settlement terms to that employee rather than proceeding with / concluding that redundancy, misconduct or capability process.